rafelafrance/traiter/README.md

 # Parsing strategy

-We are clearly not parsing a formal grammar so using a normal LR(k) parser is not the best solution.
-Statistical parsers might work well but we still need to bootstrap the training data.
-In the future, the results from these parsers may be used as training data for a statistical/machine learning model.
-However, for the time being, I am basing the trait parsers on modified but simple shift-reduce parsers.
+I am basing the trait parsers on modified but simple shift-reduce parsers with a K lookahead.

 Basic program flow: